reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 The primary job of the application context is to manage beans lifecycle.
 ApplicationContext is Springs implementation of the dependency injection controller that makes sure that every dependency is properly injected.

-The dependency injection is the pattern where objects does not construct objects it need but let the controller do it.
+The dependency injection is the pattern where objects do not construct dependencies they need but let the controller do it.

-When a class is a Spring Bean we are sure that we will get the instance the class where ever it is asked using the `@Autowired` annotation or one of the other ways of injection explained in [the next chapter.](#injecting-the-repository-class)
+When a class is a Spring Bean class, we are sure that we will get the instance where ever it is asked for using the `@Autowired` annotation, or one of the other ways of injection explained in [the next chapter.](#injecting-the-repository-class)

-Even though we can create our connections to the database, we will leverage Spring JPA repositories.
 Our repository can extend several different interfaces:
 - `CrudRepository`
 - `PagingAndSortingRepository`
 - `JpaRepository`